 Too bad you don’t learn about an area’s “cool” places until your first visit is almost over.
 While hiking today, I stumbled on Eski Datça – about a 30 minute drive from Datca.
 Eski is the Turkish word for “old”.
-It’s the original village of Datça, overlooking the harbor from the hills.
+It’s the original village of Datça, overlooking the Gulf of Hisaronu harbor from the hills.
 The secluded location was perfect for protection from ransacking pirates who pillaged coastal villages.
 Eski Datça is known for interesting old stone houses set along cobbled streets.

 If you don’t want to walk from Datça to Eski Datça, you can catch a small bus on the main drag.
 It goes to Eski Datça once an hour in the winter and every 30 minutes during summer.

 In the summer, there’s a yoga retreat at Yaghane Pansiyon where classes take place on a roof terrace with panoramic views of the harbor or a platform in a fragrant garden.

 Ede Café & Restaurant

 During my hike it started raining really hard – the ground around me literally turned into a small river.
 I circled back to the village to find shelter – everything seemed closed for the winter, and then I discovered a small café that was open.
 The Turkish owners of Ede Café & Restaurant brought me some fantastic French press coffee, and we talked as much as was possible – considering my limited Turkish and that they spoke little English.

 The owners are both artists – some of their ceramic masks were displayed in the café.
 In addition to their small restaurant, they rent vacation apartments and gave me a brochure in Turkish which lists their website.
 I became friends with their friendly dog Pasha, and while the rain continued its steady downpour, I waited on the veranda and enjoyed a bowl of delicious hot soup, fresh bread, and some Turkish pickles that were out of this world!